Guidelines for confirmation of candidature - higher degree by research

 - attend other CoC presentations, particularly within the same discipline to both support and learn from peers across the University.

 - prepare for the oral presentation via other forums, e.g. the annual HDR Research conference, which is also a part of the HDR Skills Development Program; external conferences and rehearsal with supervisor(s) etc to develop public speaking skills.
+In addition, utilise the FedUni Library resources such as the YouTube Oral Presentation skills video

 - be prepared to take questions from the panel and audience following their presentation.